whistlegraph/2022.aesthetic.computer/README.txt

 🌟 Projects In Progress 🌟

-*** SSH (code.aesthetic.computer) ***
- + Now
-   - [] Deploy piece-server updates more easily... add an npm command?
-   - [] Make live reloading better.
-        (Catch piece errors... see if errors can be reported?)
- + Later
-   - [] Add ping-pinging back to socket server.
-   - [] Only send reload messages to all clients if `export const reload = true`; ?
-   - [] Start moving individual glitch accounts over to pieces.aesthetic.computer.
-   - [] People should be able to mint / submit their pieces from here.
-   - [] Parameterize "npm run reload-piece".
-  + Done
-   - [x] Put piece-server code into this repository.
-   - [x] Make sure server can reboot and pm2 is re-enabled.
-   - [x] Fix the @digitpain/hello no refresh bug.
-   - [x] Enable live reloading from the SSH server somehow...
-        (Run a node server from `digitpain` directory that watches for file changes and sends a message from that server to the main server which will send a socket message to all clients to reload the file if `export const reload = true;`
-   - [x] Set up a developers / "pieces" SSH server.
-   - [x] Prototype live editing with SSH and live share?

 *** (3dline) ***
  + Now
   - [] Export an array of camera data from user, in addition to,